ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 This mitigates potential control-flow hijacking attacks that may lead to arbitrary code execution by corrupting return addresses stored on the stack.

+Out-of-date versions of GCC may not detect or defend against overflows of dynamically-sized local variables such as variable-length arrays or buffers allocated using `alloca()` when compiling for 64-bit Arm (Aarch64) processors[^Meta23].
+Users of GCC-based toolchains for Aarch64 should ensure they use up-to-date versions of GCC 7 or later that support an alternative stack frame layout that places all local variables below saved registers, with the stack-protector canary between them[^Arm23].

+Some versions of GCC[^CVE-2023-4039] may not detect or defend against overflows of dynamically-sized local variables such as variable-length arrays or buffers allocated using alloca() when compiling for 64-bit Arm (Aarch64) processors[^Meta23].
+Users of GCC-based toolchains for Aarch64 should, before depending on it, determine if they support an alternative stack frame layout that places all local variables below saved registers, with the stack-protector canary between them[^Arm23].

 #### Performance implications

 Stack protector supports three different heuristics that are used to determine which functions are instrumented with run-time checks during compilation: